thebinaryfelix/galaxies-api-demo/readme.md

 - `DATABASE_URL` = mongodb_database_url

 ### :construction: WIP
-- Create seeds file with galaxies examples to fill database

 - Create route to edit a document
 - Create route to delete document
 - Create route to search by query